 But we don’t have time for all that – we just have to get the kids to school.

 You’re not giving your dog what he or she needs.
 A dog walk is more than physical exercise, they need mental stimulation which they get that from taking in their surroundings, and a dog’s dominant sense is smell.
-They need time to sniff about, sticking their nose in here or there, and take in all this fascinating information from the world.
+They need time to sniff about, sticking their nose in here or there and take in all this fascinating information from the world.

-Fair enough, you have to take the kids to school, or get your office dog to the workplace, but you need to look at scheduling in other walks that are just for your dog.
-Dogs get very little choice living in our world, give them choice on their walks at least.
+Fair enough, you have to take the kids to school or get your office dog to the workplace, but you need to look at scheduling in other walks that are just for your dog.
+Dogs get very little choice living in our world, give them a choice on their walks at least.
 It’ll benefit you too… A dog that’s had a stimulating, enriching walk will be more tired than a dog that’s just had physical exercise alone.

-Our CEO filmed her walk with her dog, Kimber today, here are some highlights from their 30 minute outing…
+Our CEO filmed her walk with her dog, Kimber today, here are some highlights from their 30-minute outing…